Monopole and instanton effects in QCD: Monopole effects

 There are fermion zero modes in the spectra of the eigenvalues of the overlap Dirac operator.
 The number of zero modes of the positive chirality is $n_{+}$, and the number of zero modes of the negative chirality is $n_{-}$.
 The topological charge is defined as $Q = n_{+} - n_{-}$, and the topological susceptibility $\frac{\langle Q^{2} \rangle}{V}$ is calculated from the topological charges.

-As mentioned in the previous study~\cite{DiGH3}, however, we have never detected the zero modes of the positive chirality and the zero modes of the negative chirality from the same configuration simultaneously.
+As mentioned in the previous study~\cite{DiGH3}, however, we have never simultaneously detected the zero modes of the positive chirality and the zero modes of the negative chirality from the same configuration.
 The zero modes that we observe in our simulations are the topological charges.
-Another group~\cite{Edwards3} has already reported similar results.
-We suppose that we cannot separately detect the zero modes of both the positive chirality and the negative chirality because of the effects of the finite lattice volume.
 The number of zero modes, which we observe in our simulations, is the absolute value of the topological charge $N_{Z} = |Q|$.
 The total number of instantons and anti-instantons $N_{I}$ in the lattice volume $V$ is analytically computed from the square of the topological charges $\langle Q^{2} \rangle$ of the lattice volume $V$ as follows~\cite{Edwards3, DiGH3}:

 The value $\langle \mathcal{O} \rangle$ indicates the average value given by the sum of the samples divided by the number of configurations.
-The number density of the instantons and anti-instantons corresponds to the topological susceptibility.